Lucius64/kenshi_io_blender/README.md

 Performance has been improved and now runs faster.

-For reference, the processing time of human_male.mesh and male_skeleton.skeleton in Blender 2.93 is as follows.
+For reference, the processing time of "human_male.mesh" and "male_skeleton.skeleton" in Blender 2.93 is as follows.

 | conditions | import | export |
 | --- | --------- | ----------- |